Contributor Training: Advanced Add-On Techniques

 Reading and using YAML files, including config.yaml (yaml_read_files)

-ddev get
+ddev add-on get

 can read the contents of arbitrary YAML files, see docs.